Orthodontic Questions At Oasis Orthodontics Perth

 7. How long will I need to wear braces for?

+This depends on a variety of factors.
 On average a course of orthodontic treatment can last roughly eighteen months.
 Sometimes a little less, sometimes a little more.

 At Oasis Orthodontics we recommend follow-up appointments every six to eight weeks.
 This allows us to accurately monitor your treatment.